Print

 • Make the gochujang aioli.
 Mix your aioli and gochujang paste together in a small bowl then set aside.

 • Prepare the garnishes.
-Finely chop 2 of the spring onions and cut 1 into long, thin strips lengthways.
+Finely chop 2 of the scallions, and slice the other into long, thin strips lengthways.
 Pop the long strips into a cup of cold water.
 This will make the long strips curl up and make a lovely garnish for the salad.

 • Mix the potatoes with the sauce.
-Add the gochujang aioli, 1 teaspoon of salt, the chopped spring onions and coriander leaves to a large bowl.
-Once the potatoes have cooled (it’s fine if they’re still a bit warm – you just don’t want them to be hot) cut any larger ones in half, then add them all to the bowl.
+Add the gochujang aioli, 1 teaspoon of salt, the chopped scallions and cilantro leaves to a large bowl.
+Once the potatoes have cooled (it’s fine if they’re still a bit warm – you just don’t want them to be super hot) cut any larger ones in half, then add them all to the bowl.
 Gently mix with the sauce and herbs.

 • Garnish and serve.
 Transfer to a serving platter.
-Top with the curly spring onions and sesame seeds and dig in!
+Top with the curly scallions and sesame seeds and dig in!

 Notes

-You could also cook your potatoes in advance, store in the fridge and then mix through the gochujang aioli and herbs just prior to serving.
+STORAGE INSTRUCTIONS: The salad keeps well in the fridge (about 4 days) so it’s great if you need to prep something in advance.
+You could also cook your potatoes in advance, store them in the fridge, and then mix the gochujang aioli and herbs through just before serving.

-If you can’t find gochujang, you can use any hot sauce you like.
-Sriracha would work well, as would sweet chilli sauce.
-Sweet chilli is also a good option if you don’t like a lot of spice.
+INGREDIENT NOTES: If you can’t find gochujang paste, you can use another spicy paste or sauce to make the aioli.
+Sriracha would work well, as would sweet chili sauce.
+Sweet chili is also a good option if you don’t like a lot of spice.

 • Prep Time: 10